davron028/resume_davron_rakhmatullaev/resume.md

 - Built Rest API service for immitating socket connection.
 - Built Rest API service for digital banking application with more than 50k users.

+Starting December 2018:
+Oracle Developer.

+- Tested procedures and function using unit test (ut3).
+- Developed various backend application programs, such as views, functions, triggers, procedures, and packages using SQL and PL/SQL language for the top management for decision making.
+- Optimized a lot of SQL statements and PL/SQL blocks by analyzing the execute the plans of SQL statement and created and modified triggers, SQL queries, stored procedures for performance improvement.
+- Interacting with business analysts and participated in user requirement sessions to analyze and gather data requirements.
+- Coordinating with the front end design team to provide them with the necessary stored procedures and packages and the necessary insight into the data.
+- Created database objects like packages, procedures, and functions according to the client requirement.
+- Developed SQL scripts for referential integrity check, which checks the validity of incoming data with master tables in the database.
+- Designed, implemented and tuned interfaces and batch jobs using PL/SQL.

 Android Software Engineer:

 - Developed with team banking applications for more than 6 banks in Uzbekistan with more than ten thousand users.